epfl-ada/ada-2023-project-datasquad2023/Readme.md

 ### Step 1: General preprocessing

 ### Step 2: Video length analysis
-In this section,
+We focused on a subset of videos (namely videos shorter than 20 minutes long) from the tech review channels (identified in the previous step).
+We first computed the average number of likes and dislikes per video, as well as the average duration of a video, over the years.
+We noticed they all linearly increased.
+Then, we computed the ratios $\frac{number\ of\ likes}{number\ of\ views}$ and $\frac{number\ of\ dislikes}{number\ of\ views}$ and calculated their pearson correlations with the average duration.
+We found a statistically significant (small p-value) positive correlation between the ratio $\frac{number\ of\ likes}{number\ of\ views}$ and the average duration but a statistically significant negative correaltion between the ratio $\frac{number\ of\ dislikes}{number\ of\ views}$ and the average duration.
+Moreover, we computed the moving average with a window size of 1000 We finally computed the ratio $\frac{number\ of\ likes}{number\ of\ dislikes}$ and plotted it across years and found that it was increasing.
+Note that, we smoothed the number of views and number of dislikes by adding a one to each of them, so that we avoid dividing by zero in our ratio computations while still taking into account those videos that performed poorly instead of discarding them.

 ### Step 3: Upload frequency analysis
+First we tried naively to compute the frequency as $\frac{number\ of\ videos}{number\ of\ months}$.
+Then second thing we’ve done is to check what’s the average frequency for each category (in terms of number subscribers).
+Then we desgined a particular way of frequency : first putting number of days between video releases, and then putting $\frac{1}{number\ of\ days}$ (when number of days between videos is 0.
+We assumed that 2 videos are uploaded the same day and replaced 0 by 1/2).
+We then calculated the variance of this frequency (to check whether the upload is consistent or not).
+Aftewards, we compared the number of videos per month with the delta subs this month (computing correlation) and then by comparing $\frac{number\ of\ videos\ per \ month}{var(freq)}$ with delta subs we found a higher correlation, specially for smaller youtubers.

 ### Step 4: Influence of big tech events on channel growth
 We identified the channels that talk about a release event to analyze their evolution in terms of the number of subscribers compared to those that do not talk about the event.
 First, we focus on 1 event (the release of the iPhone X).
 Then, we will generalize to 5 others.
-From the title and tags of the videos, we classify them according to the presence of the item "iPhone X" in this metadata : treat if it talks about the release - control if not.
+From the title and tags of the videos, we classify them according to the presence of the item "iphone x" in this metadata : treat if it talks about the release - control if not.
 We focus on videos that have an upload date from the release till one month later.
 Then, we classify the channels considering that if a channel has at least one video that talks about the release, then it is a treat channel.
 We compare the growth of channels (measured in terms of the number of subscribers) for treat and control channels to see if channels that talk about a release have a higher growth than the ones that do not.
 To do this comparison, we use the time series data and focus on a period that goes from 15 days before the release till 15 days after.
 Then, we will do an observational study (causal analysis) with the outcome being the number of subscribers while identifying the potential confounders.
 ### Step 5: Sentiment analysis

+Note: more implementation details/explanations can be found in the notebook.

 ## Proposed timeline
 ```